SEASONAL TIPS

 P. Tricuspidata

-Virginia Creeper a fast growing climber with red leaves in autumnVirginian Creepers (Parthenocissus) are quick growing and hardy self-clinging climbing plants, closely related to the vines.
-They can reach heights of up to 30 metres.
-They are called Engelmann's Ivy in Canada nad sometimes known as Virginia Ivy.
+They can reach heights of up to thirty metres.
+They are called Engelmann's Ivy in Canada and sometimes known as Virginia Ivy or five-leaved ivy.

 All Virginia Creepers colour magnificently with leaves turning to a deep red or burgundy before they drop their leaves in autumn.